 Whoever Owns the Seeds Controls Your Food Supply.
 The most basic act of defense against the corporate control of our seeds it to save seeds and distribute them to others, and seed libraries are just the venue to make that possible.

-–Cindy Conner author of Seed Libraries and Other Means of Keeping Seeds in the Hands of the People, by Cindy Conner,
+–Cindy Conner is the author of Seed Libraries and Other Means of Keeping Seeds in the Hands of the People, by Cindy Conner,

 New Society Publishers, February 2015